dapr/docs/howto/consume-topic/README.md

 })
 ```

-### Acking a message
+### ACK-ing a message

-In order to tell Dapr that a message was processed succesfully, return a `200 OK` response:
+In order to tell Dapr that a message was processed successfully, return a `200 OK` response:

 ```
 res.status(200).send()